 César Chávez was an Arizonian, WWII Veteran, a father, husband, organizer, and a leader.

-The Spanish phrase: “Si Se Puede” (Yes, You Can) was coined by César Chávez during a 1972 fast in which the Mexican-American farm worker rights advocate protested a signed Arizona bill that denied farm workers the right to strike and boycott during harvest seasons.
+The Spanish phrase: “Si Se Puede” (Yes, You Can), coined by Dolores Huerta, became the rallying cry for César Chávez during a 1972 fast in which the Mexican-American farm worker rights advocate protested a signed Arizona bill that denied farm workers the right to strike and boycott during harvest seasons.

 From the depth of need and despair, people can work together, can organize themselves to solve their own problems and fill their own needs with dignity and strength.-